Benefits for Banks

 - Diversification of lending sources viewed positively by credit rating agencies

 CFSD further believes that the regulatory environment will continue to favor increased financing from local and regional banks, as opposed to the “too big to fail” money center banks.
-Beginning in 2015, key provisions of the Basel 3 accords will require
+Beginning in 2015, key provisions of the Basel 3 accords will require that unused commitments of banks participating in the LIBOR market must be backed by “Tier 1” capital.
+This requirement may have the effect of decreasing the funds that money center banks may loan, which may, in turn, drive up LIBOR rates.

 As LIBOR rates increase, the non-LIBOR based interest rates upon which local and regional banks typically lend will likely become increasingly competitive with LIBOR-based lending.
-As the interest rate gap between LIBOR and
+As the interest rate gap between LIBOR and non-Libor rates narrows, local and regional banks will be in a stronger position to compete as primary or complementary sources of funding along with the money center banks.

 Bank Benefits Recap: